 Set TNS_ADMIN as an Environment Variable

 TNS_ADMIN is not defined as environment variable if there already have registry parameter been used for user's environment.

-In contrast, for those who use Oracle instant clients, there’re no registry parameters.
-This is because Oracle instant clients are no-installer or portable software, so it can be used right after unzipped.
+In contrast, for those who use Oracle instant clients, there're no registry parameters.
+This is because Oracle instant clients are out-of-box package, they can be used right after unzipped.
 So they have no way to set registry parameters.

 Please note that, Oracle client and Oracle instant client are different, the former is an install-based and full-fledged software, the later is a portable and partial-functioned package.